-The Faculty of Law is delighted to announce that it will welcome four new members in the 2021-2022 academic year.
+The Faculty of Law is delighted to announce four appointments for the 2022-2023 academic year.

 Professor Jennifer Raso will join the Faculty of Law as assistant professor on 1 August 2022.
 Konstanze von Schütz will begin as Wainwright Junior Fellow on 1 January 2023.
 Jérémy Boulanger-Bonnelly will begin as Boulton Junior Fellow on 1 January 2023.
 Both fellows will become assistant professors on 1 August 2023.